 The prospective purchaser spends good money on structural surveys, solicitor’s fees and mortgage providers, whilst the seller is also liable for some legal fees, but is modest when compared to the buyer.

 Pressure has been exerted on the government for some time to rectify this travesty.
-The outcome is that if either party withdraws from the transaction, without good reason they are liable for a payment (okay, a penalty) of up to £1000.
+The outcome is that if either party withdraws from the transaction, without good reason they are liable for payment (okay, a penalty) of up to £1000.

 Though slightly different in their composition, the Scottish or American-based conveyancing models make a valiant attempt to crystalise a sale in far less time.
 The result is that you exchange an instant contract and pay a deposit, subject to the chaser obtaining finance and a structural survey, if applicable.

-This is in sharp contrast to the UK system, where exchange of the contract for a land purchase only takes place once the due diligence has been carried out.
+This is in sharp contrast to the UK system, where the exchange of the contract for a land purchase only takes place once the due diligence has been carried out.

 However, people being what they are, even the US system can be mischievously exploited.
 Underhand tactics include deliberately frustrating the process of obtaining finance in order to exit an unwanted purchase, which may have already been contracted.
 Or alternatively, exaggerating the results of a structural survey in order to scuttle away from a commitment.